p-chevallier/htsr/cran-comments.md

   Compilation used the following non-portable flag(s):
     ‘-Werror=format-security’ ‘-Wformat’ ‘-Wp,-D_FORTIFY_SOURCE=2’
     ‘-Wp,-D_GLIBCXX_ASSERTIONS’ ‘-march=x86-64’

-Reply: according to discussions on stackoverflow, it can be ignored.
+According to discussions on https://stackoverflow.com/, it can be ignored.

 ### Comment
 * no comment